jbahamon/ctm-ayla/Readme.md

 - The guys at the Mugen Fighters Guild forum (http://mugenguild.com/forumx/index.php), for answering my questions and helping me learn.
 Their Code Library/Snippet Section rocks.

-- POTS, as I read his characters' code whenever I had doubts.
+- PoTS (http://mugenguild.com/pots/), as I read his characters' code whenever I had doubts.
 I used some of his code as a base for some moves/state controllers.

 - Square (now Square-Enix) and the team that created Chrono Trigger, for making this wonderful game.

-- warusaki3, as I used some sounds extracted from one of its characters (though their use is currently disabled).

 - Elecbyte, of course, for creating the awesome fighting game engine that is MUGEN.